 - The word “maa” suggests openness i.e. anything & everything that we have been given is but a passing enjoyment for this worldly life.

-- فَمَآ أُوتِيتُم مِّن شَىۡءٍ refers to every single thing, i.e.any physical objects (eg. our clothes, car, etc.) AND life experiences (eg. the kind of youth, opportunities, friends, etc that were given to us).
+- فَمَآ أُوتِيتُم مِّن شَىۡءٍ refers to every single thing, i.e. any physical objects (eg. our clothes, car, etc.) AND life experiences (eg. youth, opportunities, friends, etc that were given to us).

 - Thus فَمَآ أُوتِيتُم مِّن شَىۡءٍ۬ فَمَتَـٰعُ ٱلۡحَيَوٰةِ ٱلدُّنۡيَا is the culmination of all of our life experiences.